 One of the reasons this particular interview question is so difficult to answer is that, as people, we spend a lot of time and energy avoiding finding out what our weaknesses are.

 A good piece of career advice, therefore, is to test yourself to find out where you might need to improve, instead of just guessing.
 This will give you some concrete answers you can give to your interviewer.

 Penelope Trunk, a career coach, says that everybody has weaknesses, even if they aren’t willing to admit it.
 Interviewers, she says, will be more suspicious of what you claim are your strengths if you’re not also clear on your weaknesses.

 5. Only Talk About Work-Related Weaknesses

 Lifestyle blogger, Amanda Abella, says that any weaknesses you mention should be appropriate to the company you are applying to.
-It turns out that businesses don’t really care about your person weaknesses.
+It turns out that businesses don’t care about your weaknesses in the interview questions.
 They’re interested in your weaknesses when it comes to doing the job.

 For instance, if you’re applying for a clerical position at a finance firm, it probably isn’t all that relevant to tell the hiring manager that you struggle with confidence when speaking in front of large numbers of people.
 Chances are, that won’t be a part of your role.

 From a professional point of view, she says, it’s also a good idea to avoid going into detail about personal dramas.
 Hiring managers know that everybody has their issues, but they usually don’t want to hear about them.
 It’s not work-related, and it’s not very professional.